 MPG, running costs & CO2

-The combined fuel economy figure of 28.8mpg for the E63 is a massive improvement over the older 6.2-litre version.
-However, owners can expect that figure to drop dramatically if they regularly use the engine power on offer or opt for the even more powerful S-Model.
-Huge fuel bills and large annual road tax bills are just the start.
-Depreciation is also a major issue with top-end Mercedes saloons.
+An average fuel economy figure of 28.8mpg for the current E63 is a massive improvement over what the previous 6.2-litre version could manage.
+However, owners can expect that figure to drop dramatically if they regularly use all the engine power on offer – or go for the even more powerful S model.
+Huge fuel and road tax bills are just the start, though: depreciation is also a major issue with top-end Mercedes saloons.

 Engines, drive & performance

 Every drive is a gloriously thrilling event

 Driving the E63 AMG is a fantastic experience.
 Top speed is electronically limited to 155mph, while the 0-62mph sprint is completed in just 4.2 seconds.
 Smooth executive saloon one minute, angry muscle car the next, Mercedes' top-of-the-range E-Class is a car with two characters.